Integrability of geodesic flows for metrics on suborbits of the adjoint orbits of compact groups: Introduction

 Let $G$ be an arbitrary compact connected Lie group $G$ with an involutive automorphism $\sigma:G\to G$ and let $\tilde G$ be the set of fixed points of $\sigma$.
 In the article we investigate the integrability of the geodesic flow on the cotangent bundle $T^*(\tilde G/\tilde K)$ defined by a $\tilde G$-invariant metric on $\tilde G/\tilde K$ which is induced by a bi-invariant Riemannian metric on $\tilde G$.
-As a homogeneous space $\tilde G/\tilde K$ we consider the homogeneous space associated with the adjoint orbit $G/K=\Ad(G)(a)$ of an arbitrary point $a\in(1-\sigma_{*})\fg$, i.e. $\tilde K=\tilde G\cap K$.
-We find a sufficient purely algebraic condition for the integrability of this geodesic flow on the symplectic manifold $T^*(\tilde G/\tilde K)$ (Theorem~\ref{th.2.17}).
-We prove that this sufficient condition holds when $G$ is the unitary group $U(n)$ and $\sigma$ is its automorphism defined by the complex conjugation (Theorem~\ref{th.2.18}).
+As a homogeneous space $\tilde G/\tilde K$, we consider the homogeneous space associated with the adjoint orbit $G/K=\Ad(G)(a)$ of an arbitrary point $a\in(1-\sigma_{*})\fg$, i.e. $\tilde K=\tilde G\cap K$.
+We find a sufficient purely algebraic condition for the integrability of this geodesic flow on the symplectic manifold $T^*(\tilde G/\tilde K)$ (Theorem~\ref{th.10}, Propositions~\ref{pr.14} and~\ref{pr.15}).
+We prove that this sufficient condition holds when $G$ is the unitary group $U(n)$ and $\sigma$ is its automorphism defined by the complex conjugation (Theorem~\ref{th.16}).
+These results confirm the Mishchenko-Fomenko conjecture~\cite{MF78a}, which says that a noncommutative integrability implies a Liouville (complete) integrability by means of the integrals in the same functional class (the geodesic flow of a metric on $G/K$ induced by a bi-invariant metric on $G$ is integrable in a noncommutative sense by means of analytic, polynomial in momenta functions~\cite{BJ01}).
 Our approach is based on the fact that $\tilde G/\tilde K\subset G/K$ is a totally real (Lagrangian) submanifold of the homogeneous K\"ahler manifold (the compact orbit) $G/K$ and $T(\tilde G/\tilde K)\subset T(G/K)$ is a totally real submanifold of $T(G/K)$.
-However, to simplify calculations we reformulate this fact in some algebraic terms (not explicitly because explicit reformulation is very complicated from the point of view of calculations on $T(T(G/K))$).
+However, to simplify calculations we reformulate this fact in some algebraic terms (not explicitly because explicit reformulation would be very complicated from the point of view of calculations on $T(T(G/K))$).
+Also matters are considerably simplified by using a very interesting observation of Bolsinov and Jovanovi\'c~\cite{BJ04} about the set of roots associated with the homogeneous space (orbit) $G/K$ and results of Kostant~\cite{Ko63} describing all maximal dimension orbits of semisimple complex Lie algebras.